hashicorp/se-terraform-vault-workshop/docs/aws/tfe/slides-tfe.md

 In this chapter we:
 * Forked the application repo
 * Cloned the new git repo
-* Deployed the Cat App into Azure Cloud
+* Deployed the Cat App into AWS
 * Customized the application with variables
 ]